What are the largest uranium companies in the world? We run through the firms producing the most of this crucial material.

 4. Energy Resources of Australia

-As mentioned, Energy Resources of Australia owns the Australia-based Ranger mine.
+As mentioned, Energy Resources of Australia owns the Australia-based Ranger mine along with Rio Tinto.
 While mining stopped at Ranger in 2012, the company is currently still producing material from stockpiled uranium ore.
-In 2017, Ranger produced a total of 5.1 million pounds of uranium; with Rio Tinto’s 3.5 million pound share of production removed, Energy Resources’ share comes in at about 1.6 million pounds.
+In 2019, Ranger produced a total of 3.8 million pounds of uranium, which fell in line with the company’s production guidance for the year.

-Wondering which other companies produced uranium last year?
-Aside from the largest uranium producers, there are of course companies that produced smaller amounts.
-These smaller players include Energy Fuels (TSX:EFR,NYSEAMERICAN:UUUU), which put out 917,000 pounds of U3O8, and Ur-Energy (TSX:URE,NYSEAMERICAN:URG), whose 2018 U3O8 output came in at 302,000 pounds.
+Aside from the largest uranium producers listed above, there are of course companies that produced smaller amounts.
+These smaller players include Energy Fuels (TSX:EFR,NYSEAMERICAN:UUUU), which put out 70,000 pounds of U3O8, and Ur-Energy (TSX:URE,NYSEAMERICAN:URG), whose 2019 U3O8 output came in at 47,957 pounds.

 Securities Disclosure: I, Georgia Williams, hold no direct investment interest in any company mentioned in this article.